microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

 ---

-## Live Connection
+### Live Connection

-For enterprise scale deployments, it's recommended to separate dataset development, and the development of reports and dashboards.
+For enterprise-scale deployments, it's recommended to separate semantic model development from report and dashboard development.
+This approach allows different creators to work independently on modeling and visualizations, ensuring consistency and efficiency.

-This approach should start from Power BI Desktop, by creating a separate PBIX file for datasets and reports.
-For example, you can create a dataset PBIX file and uploaded it to the development stage.
-Later, your report authors can create a new PBIX only for the report, and connect it to the published dataset using a live connection.
-This technique allows different creators to separately work on modeling and visualizations.

-With shared datasets, you can also use this method across workspaces.
+By creating separate PBIX files for semantic models and reports, and using live connections, you can streamline the development process and facilitate collaboration across workspaces.

 Learn more about [connecting to Power BI datasets](https://learn.microsoft.com/power-bi/connect-data/desktop-report-lifecycle-datasets).